 In this subsection, we will introduce the concept of Hardy spaces and collect some basic facts about them.
-We will restrict ourselves mostly to Hardy spaces on the upper half plane \(\C_+\), but everything can analogously be done for the lower half plane \(\C_-\).
+We will restrict ourselves mostly to Hardy spaces on the upper half-plane \(\C_+\), but everything can be done analogously for the lower half-plane \(\C_-\).
 We start with the definition of a Hardy space: \begin{definition} For a holomorphic function \(f: \C_+ \to \C\), we set

 and

 Now, for \(1 \leq p \leq \infty\), we define the \textit{Hardy space} \(H^p(\C_+)\) by